gregorwolf/SAP-NPM-API-collection/apis/asp-middleware/README.md

 ### Configuration

-Furthermore a service instance of service `abap-solution` in plan `standard` must be bound to the approuter application.
+A service instance of service `abap-solution` in plan `standard` must be bound to the approuter application.

 As a last step the `xs-app.json` must be configured to route to the `abap-solution` service.
 As a minimum this results in the following `xs-app.json` file:
 ```json